 PocketSights is a FREE mobile tour guide app.
 Anyone with a smart phone or tablet can download the app for free from the App Store and immediately access thousands of self-guided tours around the world.

-Ithaca Heritage, Historic Ithaca, The History Center in Tompkins County and other local non-profits have been partnering with PocketSights since 2017 in developing over 40 walking, biking, and driving historic tours of Ithaca and Tompkins County.
+Ithaca Heritage, Historic Ithaca, The History Center in Tompkins County and other local partners have been partnering with PocketSights since 2017 in developing over 40 walking, biking, and driving historic tours of Ithaca and Tompkins County.
 Download the app today and start exploring!
 Be sure to tag us at @tompkinshistory in any pictures you share to social media!

 **There are additional PocketSights tours in Tompkins County that highlight local art, co-ops, geology, waterfalls, college campuses, and other notable sites.
 The tours below specifically highlight only local history.